Norv Turner: Washington Redskins

 In 1994, following his success with the Cowboys, Turner was hired as the head coach of the Washington Redskins.
 In seven seasons with the Redskins, he went 49–59–1.
 In 1996 Turner led the Redskins to a 7–1 start but finished the season 9–7.
 They made the playoffs only once, in 1999, where they lost to the Tampa Bay Buccaneers in the second round.
-He was released during the 2000 season of the Washington Redskins on December 4, 2000 following a 9–7 loss to the New York Giants where this dropped them to 7–6 on the year despite starting off with a 6–2 record.
+He was released during the 2000 season of the Washington Redskins on December 4, 2000, following a 9–7 loss to the New York Giants where this dropped them to 7–6 on the year despite starting off with a 6–2 record.
 This left Turner with the distinction of being the rare NFL head coach in the post-merger era to be fired midway through a season with a winning record (Ron Meyer of New England in 1984 was another).
-Turner was replaced for the final 3 regular season games by interim head coach Terry Robiskie, the team finishing 8–8 and missing the postseason.
+Turner was replaced for the final 3 regular season games by interim head coach Terry Robiskie, the team finished 8–8 and missed the postseason.
 Following his tenure with the Redskins, Turner went on to serve as offensive coordinator for the San Diego Chargers in 2001 and for the Miami Dolphins in 2002 and 2003.